 Zeus was the mighty ruler of Mount Olympus, the home of the ancient Greek gods.
 He was both revered and feared by the people of Greece and the stories they told about him reveal much about their own values and beliefs.

-While many modern readers can easily picture Zeus presiding over gods and mortals with his powerful lightning bolts, they are horrified to learn about what he is supposed to have done in the various myths he appears in.
+Many modern readers can easily picture Zeus presiding over gods and mortals with his powerful lightning bolts.
+However, Zeus is far from being a moral example of divinity, and they are horrified to learn about what he is supposed to have done in the myths he appears in.

-Zeus is one of the oldest gods in Greek mythology.
+Zeus is one of the older gods in Greek mythology.
 According to the tales of Hesiod, Zeus was born to the Titans Cronus and Rhea, where he was the youngest of his siblings.

-His father, Cronus, feared a prophecy that one of his children would overthrow him, so he swallowed each one at birth.
+His father, Cronus, feared a prophecy that one of his children would overthrow him, so he swallowed each one soon after birth.

 However, Rhea, desperate to save her youngest, concealed Zeus' birth and hid him in a cave on Crete.